 Property owners have to take reasonable steps to protect children from these dangers.
 An example might include putting adequate fencing or screening around a swimming pool and making sure the gate is locked when not in use.

-Our experienced injury attorneys are dedicated to fighting for the rights of the injured and offer private consultations at our offices throughout South Florida, including Fort Lauderdale, West Palm Beach, Port St. Lucie, Miami, Margate and Orlando.
+Our experienced West Palm Beach premises liability lawyers are dedicated to fighting for the rights of the injured and offer private consultations at our offices throughout Florida.
 If you have been injured while on another’s property, you may be entitled to recover for those injuries.

 Freeman Injury Law – 1-800-561-7777